NCBI-Hackathons/deSRA/README.md

 ## Why should we solve it?

+The amount of NGS data stored in the Sequence Read Archive (SRA) data-base is growing rapidly.
+However, many researchers who are interested in this data do not have experience with the tools necessary to analyze it effectively. deSRA increases the utility and ROI of NGS progects by making the data more accessible to a wider range of individuals.

 # What is deSRA?

 This tool assumes that the user has prepared 2 sets of SRA runs reflecting the different treatment conditions being compared.
 For example, it the user is interested in how genes vary with treatment for HCV, they may be interested in using a BioProject record that links the runs for an experiment (https://www.ncbi.nlm.nih.gov/bioproject/328986).
 If the user selects the link for SRA experiments, they can view the results in SRA Run Selector, which displays a table including the SRA run accessions and treatment conditions (https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=328986).